emmanuelkumah/trello-trailblazers/frontend/README.md

 1. **Branching**: Always create a new branch for your feature or bug fix.
 The branch name should be descriptive of the changes you are making.

 2. **Pull Requests**: Submit your pull requests against the `dev` branch.
 This allows for easier integration and testing of new features before they are merged into the main branch.
+All PRs should be made to the `dev` branch

 3. **Code Quality**: Ensure that your code adheres to the existing style and conventions used in the project.
 Run ESLint and fix any issues before submitting your pull request.